-- the failure to achieve an objective before the achievement deadline (or, in the absence of such a date, prior to the expiry of the term of validity of the BSPCE-2022-2 founders' share warrants); - in the event of a departure from the Company (in particular due to the termination of the service provider agreement entered into with the Company or the termination of all duties of an employee or manager within the Group); - failure to exercise prior to the expiry of the term of validity of the BSPCE-2022-2 founders' share warrant. - (3) Each BSPCE-2022-3 founders' share warrant gives the right to subscribe (1.0002) ordinary share.
-The terms and conditions of the BSPCE-2022-3 founders' share warrant provide that the BSPCE-2022-3 may be exercised under the following conditions: - up to 50% of the BSPCE-2022-3 founders' share warrant (the "Vesting BSPCE-2022-3"), according to the following schedule: - a. the last day of the calendar month in which the date of the first anniversary of the Vesting Start Date falls, up to one quarter (1/4) of the total number of Vesting BSPCE-2022-3 granted to the Beneficiary (rounded down, if necessary, to the nearest whole number), then - b. the last day of each calendar month following the date referred to in paragraph (i), up to one forty-eighth (1/48th) of the total number of Vesting BSPCE-2022-3 granted to the Beneficiary (rounded down, if necessary, to the nearest whole number; except for the last instalment, where the entire balance of the Vesting BSPCE-2022-3 not yet exercisable at that date, will become so); - up to 50% of the BSPCE 2022-3 founders' share warrant (the "Performance BSPCE-2022-3"), in the event of the achievement of certain objectives determined by the Board of Directors and notified to each Beneficiary in the award letter.
+- In the event of a departure from the Company (in particular due to the termination of the beneficiary's duties as corporate officer within the Group). - Failure to exercise prior to the expiry of the term of validity of the BSPCE-2022-3 founders' share warrant. - (5) Each BSPCE-2023-1 founders' share warrant gives the right to subscribe (1.0002) ordinary share.
+The terms and conditions of the BSPCE-2023-1 founders' share warrant provide that the BSPCE-2023-1 may be exercised under the following conditions: - Up to 70% of the BSPCE-2023-1 founders' share warrant (the "Vesting BSPCE-2023-1"), according to the following schedule: - a.
+The last day of the calendar month in which the date of the first anniversary of the Vesting Start Date falls, up to one quarter (1/4) of the total number of Vesting BSPCE-2023-1 granted to the Beneficiary (rounded down, if necessary, to the nearest whole number). - b.
+The last day of each calendar month following the date referred to in paragraph (i), up to one forty-eighth (1/48th) of the total number of Vesting BSPCE-2023-1 granted to the Beneficiary (rounded down, if necessary, to the nearest whole number; except for the last instalment, where the entire balance of the Vesting BSPCE-2023-1 not yet exercisable at that date, will become so). - Up to 30% of the BSPCE 2023-1 founders' share warrant (the "Performance BSPCE-2023-1"), in the event of the achievement of certain objectives determined by the Board of Directors and notified to each Beneficiary in the award letter.